Stephen Hasner | Workers' Compensation | September 28, 2017

 Construction work is dangerous, but your employer owes you the duty to keep work sites up to the safety standards set by federal and state government.
 Accidents involving falls, being struck by objects, electrocution, and being stuck in or between objects are the most dangerous of all.
 If you or a family member have suffered such an accident, you need a skilled workers’ compensation attorney on your side.

-Contact an Experienced Savannah Workers’ Compensation Attorney Today
+Contact an Experienced Savannah Workers’ Compensation Attorney at Hasner Law PC Today